docpad-archive/documentation/Home.md

 Welcome to the lifeblood of DocPad!
 The community!

+Join us on IRC with the `#docpad` channel on any freenode server :-)

 ## [Frequently Asked Questions](https://github.com/balupton/docpad/wiki/FAQ)

 Got a quick question?
 Or know a nifty answer that you think others will benefit from.
 Check out the FAQ.